madebysource/lesshat/README.md

 ### Current version: v4.1.0 (2016-07-19)

 ## <a name="get-started"></a> Get started
 To use lesshat, you need [node/npm installed](https://nodejs.org/) then run `npm install lesshat --save` to install and save lesshat into your package.json.
-From here, you just need to reference the `node_modules/lesshat/lesshat.less` within your
+From here, you just need to reference the `node_modules/lesshat/lesshat.less` within your `.less` stylesheets.

 ### Bower